com-lihaoyi/scalasql/docs/design.md

 1. From a user perspective, Quill naturally does not support the entire Scala language as part of its queries, and my experience using it is that the boundary between what's "supported" vs "not" is often not clear.
-Exactly how the translation to SQL happens is also relatively opaque.
-In contrast, ScalaSql has database operations clearly separated from Scala operations via the `Expr[T]` vs `T` types, and the translation to SQL is handled via normal classes with `.toSqlStr` and `.toSqlQuery` methods that are composed and invoked at runtime.
+For example, a `String` in Quill exposes all `java.lang.String` operations to dot-completion, even though only a few are valid translated to SQL, and even for those it is unclear what they are translated into: jump-to-definition just takes you to `java.lang.String` sources.
+With ScalaSql, dot-completion exposes a minimal subset of operations valid for translation to SQL, and for any of them you can jump-to-definition to easily see the exact SQL string that it generates

 2. From a maintainers perspective, Quill's compile-time approach means it needs two completely distinct implementations for Scala 2 and Scala 3, and is largely implemented